davidbognar201/EPAM_MLE_MENTORING/Pipelines/Pipelines_readme.txt

 HW description:

-The main goal of the DAg is to fetch a database from an S3 storage, then it does the whole ML pipeline witch cleaning, preprocessing, train/test split and training.
+The main goal of the DAG is to fetch a database from an S3 storage, then it does the whole ML pipeline witch cleaning, preprocessing, train/test split and training.
 At the end it pushes the trained model to an S3 stroage with the metrics of the model.

 The DAG consists of 14 PythonOperators and 1 BashOperator, so it runs a total of 15 tasks depending on the input.